nkuik/nochill/whats-the-site-about.md

 The list could go on, and on, and on, and on -- you get the picture.

+## Just Relax

 And no, "just relax" has never been a helpful piece of advice.
 Actually, it's extremely frustrating to hear, because that's exactly what I want to do but can't, for some seemingly unknown reason.
 Moreover, this behavior is not prime friend-making behavior, either.
 Quite the opposite actually, as if the only possibility is to make friends that are just as high-strung as I am.
 And if any of this sounds familiar, you likely know that "high-strungity" is contagious and potentiates, so if one person is feeling stressed about something, those with similar predispositions might also start to feel stressed.

+# Overawarenss

-The problem isn’t lack of awareness; on the contrary the problem is likely too much awareness, or rather overthinking.
+The problem isn’t lack of awareness; on the contrary the problem is likely too much awareness, or overthinking.
 But anyone who overthinks knows the paradox about realizing that one is overthinking.
 How can I stop my overthinking?
 Think more about how I think less?
 Oh no, I’m overthinking about overthinking!

 This highlights a point that will be made many times over on this site: thinking and behavior are linked, but they are not the same.
 Despite my desire to relax in what I think _should_ be low-stress situations, I am unable to do so.

 There’s always just been way too much chatter in my head, way too much catastrophizing about situations I have no idea will ever come to fruition — simply way too much rumination.
 This contrary to what other people saw in me, which was a shy, reserved individual that might open up the more they got to know me.
 In reality, I wanted to act more freely and spontaneously, but I had (and still have) great difficulty doing so.

+Moreover, there is a common thread of self-consciousness in my `no chill` situations, resulting in an overawareness of the way I might appear to others.
+If I had the initial feeling, but didn't really care how this might make me "look" to others, it would be a different story.

 # no chill